 18. Wipe-clean cards are perfect for holidays because you can use them again and again.
 These Numberblocks Wipe-Clean Activity Cards get our vote!
 They’re fun and educational, too.

 20. For an all-in-one fix, we love kids' magazines.
 Puzzles?
 Check.
 Stories?
 Check.
 Stickers?
 Check.

 21. Turn snack time into a game.
 Pack mini-icing pens and have a go at decorating some biscuits.

 22. Travelling can be a little stressful for everyone at the best of times, so have these 3 cute mindfulness activities for kids up your sleeve to help everyone feel calm.

 23. Get children to look out of the window and doodle the clouds.

-24. Plan ahead and print some fun Hey Duggee colouring sheets – they’re super easy and lightweight to pack.
-We’ve got a great selection of free printables here.
+24. Plan ahead and download these Disney princess colouring sheets – they're super easy and lightweight to pack.